Books I’ve Edited

 • What is the story at the heart of this book?

-• How can the narrative structure, plot, character development, and prose all work in harmony to express the book’s deepest meaning?
+• How can the narrative structure, plot, character development, and prose all work together to create the most compelling reading experience?

 • An initial conversation about your vision for your book

-• An editorial letter (around 8-10 pages) including everything offered in a professional read, as well as detailed feedback on how each element works within the whole: narrative structure, plot and pacing, character development, and prose style
+• An editorial letter (around 10-12 pages) including everything offered in a manuscript review, as well as detailed feedback on how each element works within the whole: narrative structure, plot and pacing, character development, voice, and prose style

 • Your manuscript, marked up with comments and questions in the margins